Hike Home with a Miner

 About Hike Home with a Miner

-As you hike up Iowa Hill, authentic mining artifacts and interpretive signs dot the landscape.
-At the top of Iowa Hill, tour takers can go inside a restored boardinghouse (c.
+As you wind your way along the trail and past our interpretive signs, you make the journey to a restored boardinghouse (c.
 1868) where miners lived.
+After exploring the boardinghouse, you’ll have earned your lunch on top of the hill before taking the burro trail back down.
 The Mining History Association named Iowa Hill the best hydraulic mining exhibit in the world.

 Lea los carteles interpretativos en español aquí.